Cinema of Russia: 2000s

-Sci-fi picture Dark Planet (2008-2009) based on the book by Arkady and Boris Strugatsky, directed by Fyodor Bondarchuk, was one of the most expensive Russian films of the 2000s, with its budget of $36.6 million.
+Sci-fi picture Dark Planet (2008–2009) based on the book by Arkady and Boris Strugatsky, directed by Fyodor Bondarchuk, was one of the most expensive Russian films of the 2000s, with its budget of $36.6 million.

+Room and a Half is a 2009 Russian biographical film directed by Andrei Khrzhanovsky about life of Russian poet Joseph Brodsky.
+This film received the Best Film award in the East of the West section at the Karlovy Vary International Film Festival.

+In 2009 Tambourine, Drum by Aleksey Mizgirev won Special Jury Prize, Best Direction Prize and the special prize from the youth jury at 2009 Locarno Film Festival.

 2010s

 In 2014 censorship of cinematic works was officially introduced with a new and stricter revision of the "screening certificate" (прокатное удостоверение) act, without which public film screenings are not allowed and are punishable by law.
 Curse words in films were banned.
 The concept of a "screening certificate" first appeared in Russian laws in 1993, when Viktor Chernomyrdin signed the decree "On the registration of films and videos", the main purpose of which was to combat the spread of pirated content.
 For a decade and a half, the document was more or less a formality.

 In 2010 the comedy anthology film Yolki produced by Timur Bekmambetov was released.
-It spawned five sequels and one spin-off.
-How I Ended This Summer by Alexei Popogrebski, a film shot in remote Chukotka, won Berlin's Film Festival Golden Bear in 2010.
-The same year arthouse film Silent Souls by Aleksey Fedorchenko won the Golden Osella at the Venice Film Festival for best cinematography.
+It spawned seven sequels, one prequel and one spin-off.
+How I Ended This Summer by Alexei Popogrebski, a film shot in remote Chukotka, won Silver Bear for Best Actor in 60th Berlin International Film Festival.
+The same year arthouse film Silent Souls by Aleksey Fedorchenko won the Golden Osella for Best Cinematography and a FIPRESCI Award at the 67th Venice Film Festival.